Winslow Homer: Maine and maturity

 Homer found inspiration in summer trips to the North Woods Club, near the hamlet of Minerva, New York, in the Adirondack Mountains.
 It was on these fishing vacations that he experimented with the watercolor medium, producing works of the utmost vigor and subtlety, hymns to solitude, nature, and to outdoor life.
 Homer does not shrink from the savagery of blood sports nor the struggle for survival.
 The color effects are boldly and facilely applied.
 In terms of quality and invention, Homer's achievements as a watercolorist are unparalleled: "Homer had used his singular vision and manner of painting to create a body of work that has not been matched."

 In 1893, Homer painted one of his most famous "Darwinian" works, The Fox Hunt, which depicts a flock of starving crows descending on a fox slowed by deep snow.
 This was Homer's largest painting, and it was immediately purchased by the Pennsylvania Academy of the Fine Arts, his first painting in a major American museum collection.
 In Huntsman and Dogs (1891), a lone, impassive hunter, with his yelping dogs at his side, heads home after a hunt with deer skins slung over his right shoulder.
-Another late work, The Gulf Stream (1899), shows a black sailor adrift in a damaged boat, surrounded by sharks and an impending maelstrom.
+Another late work, The Gulf Stream (1899), shows a black sailor adrift in a damaged boat, surrounded by sharks as a waterspout approaches.

 By 1900, Homer finally reached financial stability, as his paintings fetched good prices from museums and he began to receive rents from real estate properties.
 He also became free of the responsibilities of caring for his father, who had died two years earlier.
 Homer continued producing excellent watercolors, mostly on trips to Canada and the Caribbean.
 Other late works include sporting scenes such as Right and Left, as well as seascapes absent of human figures, mostly of waves crashing against rocks in varying light.
 His late seascapes are especially valued for their dramatic and forceful expression of nature's powers, and for their beauty and intensity.

 In his last decade, he at times followed the advice he had given a student artist in 1907: "Leave rocks for your old age—they're easy."